-As of December 31, 2023, and 2022, the Central Bank has fully depreciated items of property, plant and equipment, still in use, for S/ 62 million and S/ 74 million, respectively.
+As of December 31, 2024 and 2023, the Central Bank has fully depreciated items of property, plant and equipment, still in use, for S/72 million and S/62 million, respectively.
 The Central Bank has insured its main assets in accordance with the policies established by the Management and the Board of Directors.

-In 2023 and 2022, the depreciation of Property, plant and equipment amounted to S/ 15 million and S/ 14 million, respectively, and is included in "operating expenses" and "issuance expenses and costs" for S/ 12 million and S/ 3 million in 2023, and for S/ 11 million and S/ 3 million in 2022, respectively (notes 21 and 22).

-Management performs an annual evaluation to determine whether the carrying amount exceeds the recoverable value of its long-lived assets based on available market input.
-In the opinion of the Central Bank's Management, there is no evidence of impairment of the fixed assets held by the Central Bank as of December 31, 2023 and 2022.
+In 2024 and 2023, the depreciation of Property, plant and equipment amounted to S/17 million and S/15 million, respectively, and is included in "operating expenses" and "issuance expenses and costs" for S/13 million and S/4 million in 2024, and for S/12 million and S/3 million in 2023, respectively (notes 21 and 22).
+Management performs an annual evaluation to determine whether the carrying amount exceeds the recoverable amount of its long-lived assets based on available market input.
+Every five years, appraisers are hired to appraise the Bank's properties to determine whether there is evidence of impairment; from the appraisals of the Bank's properties carried out between September and October 2024, the Bank's 18 properties appraised represent their fair value, in accordance with the Bank's Accounting Policies manual and International Financial Reporting Standards.

-As of December 31, 2023 and 2022, no asset of the Central Bank was granted in guarantee.
+As of December 31, 2024 and 2023, no asset of the Central Bank was granted in guarantee.